 Tables: It should be typed on separate sheets and numbered consecutively in Arabic numbers.
-Each table should have a heading stating its contents clearly and concisely.
+Each table should have a heading stating its contents including units clearly and concisely.
 Foot note to tables should be referred to by italic superscript letters beginning with 'a' in each table.
 Tables should be explanatory enough to be understandable without any text reference.
 The data provided should be analyzed one using appropriate statistical method.

 Figures: It should be of good quality and neatly drawn in black Indian ink on good quality tracing paper.
-The captions of the figures should be typed on a separate page, not on the figure area.
+The captions of figures should be concise and typed on a separate page, not on the figure area.
 The figures should not exceed 18 x 15 cm size.
 Figures should be self-explanatory.
 Information presented in the figure should not be repeated in the table.
 All symbols and abbreviations used in the illustrations should be defined clearly.
 Figure legends should be given below the figures.

 Photographs: The photographs for publication should be of high contrast on glossy paper without folds or creases.
 Each illustration or plate should be as a separate sheet with the name(s) of author(s) and figure number printed lightly with soft pencil on the reverse side.

-Equations & units: All equations should be type written.
+Equations: All the equations should be type written.
 Mathematical notations should be simple and suitable for multi-disciplinary audience.
 Meaning of all the symbols used should be given immediately after the equation at first use.
-All the data should be in metric units with single decimals.
-The data must be accompanied with statistical analysis.
-The papers not conforming to the above format will be returned without processing.
+All the data should be in metric units with a maximum of two decimals.
+The data must be statistically analyzed.
+The papers not conforming to the above format will not be processed.

-The authors shall have to bear nominal processing charges once paper is accepted for publication.
-The authors interested to purchase reprints should send their reprint requests at the time of submission of revised manuscript.
+The authors shall have to bear nominal processing charges for publication.
+The authors interested to purchase reprints should send their reprint requests at the time of submission of the revised manuscript.